Betacam: Original Betacam format

-With the popular success of the Betacam system as a news acquisition format, the line was soon extended to include the BVW-15 studio player, and the BVW-40 Studio Edit Recorder.
-The BVW-15 added Dynamic Tracking, which enabled clear still frame and jog playback, something the BVW-10 could not deliver.
+With the popular success of the Betacam system as a news acquisition format, the line was soon extended to include the BVW-15 studio player, and the BVW-40 studio edit recorder.
+The BVW-15 added dynamic tracking, which enabled clear still frame and jog playback, something the BVW-10 could not deliver.
 The BVW-40 enabled for the first time editing to a Betacam master, and if set up and wired correctly, true component video editing.
-It was also possible to do machine to machine editing between a BVW-10/15 and BVW-40 without an edit controller—a single serial cable between the units was all that was required to control the player from the recorder in performing simple assemble and insert editing.
-Additionally there were two field models introduced, the field recorder BVW-25, and the BVW-21 play only portable field deck.
+It was also possible to do machine-to-machine editing between a BVW-10/15 and BVW-40 without an edit controller—a single serial cable between the units was all that was required to control the player from the recorder in performing simple assemble and insert editing.
+Additionally, there were two field models introduced, the field recorder BVW-25, and the BVW-21 play only portable field deck.

-At its introduction, many insisted that Betacam remained inferior to the bulkier one-inch Type C and B recording, the standard broadcast production format of the late 1970s to mid-1980s.
+At its introduction, many insisted that Betacam remained inferior to the bulkier one-inch type C and B videotapes, the standard broadcast production formats of the late 1970s to mid-1990s.
 Additionally, the maximum record time for both the cameras and studio recorders was only half an hour, a severe limitation in television production.
-There was also the limitation that high quality recording was only possible if the original component signals were available, as they were in a Betacam camcorder.
+There was also the limitation that high-quality recording was only possible if the original component signals were available, as they were in a Betacam camcorder.
 If the recording started as composite video, re-converting them to components for recording and then eventually back to composite for broadcast caused a drop in quality compared to recording component video directly.